simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 ### Step 6

 _Click the SSH button_ at the right hand side of the line of information about your new lab computer.
-This will open a new browser window with a termain connection.
+This will open a new browser window with a terminal connection.
 Find the icon that looks like a gear in the upper right hand corner of this terminal browser window and select _Change Linux User Name_.
 Enter _student_ and _click Change_.
 Now notice the prompt that says "student@lab:~$"

-You now have a working computer for conducting all class work for the DevOps Practioner course.
+You now have a working computer for conducting all class work for the DevOps Practitioner course.

 See what is install.
 Explore the machine.
 `ls -l`